rmk2/goon_recon/README.md

 ### Calling the dispatcher as a systemd service

 I recommend simply running the dispatcher as a systemd service, by creating a new service file.
-On my system, these go into `/usr/lib/systemd/system/`, and this example uses `eve-dispatcher.service` as filename:
+I supply the MYSQL_PASSWORD used for the generic eve database as an environmental variable directly in the service file, though systemd also supports separate env data.
+On my system, these go into `/usr/lib/systemd/system/`, and this example uses `eve-dispatcher.service` as
+filename:

 ```
 # Systemd service file

+[Unit]
+Description=EVE Online dispatcher to continuously update API data

+[Service]
+Environment=MYSQL_PASSWORD=<SQL-PASSWORD>
 ExecStart=<PATH-TO-goon-recon>/src/eve-task_dispatcher.rkt
 KillMode=process
 Restart=on-failure